David Brooks (commentator): Israel

+Brooks has supported Israel during the Gaza war and has emphasized that Hamas and Hezbollah must be "degraded".
+Despite his support for Israel he has also been critical of Benjamin Netanyahu and described the Israel Defense Forces actions in Gaza as "uncivilized" and "barbaric".

 Social views

 Brooks opposes what he sees as self-destructive behavior, such as the prevalence of teenage sex and divorce.
 His view is that "sex is more explicit everywhere barring real life.
 As the entertainment media have become more sex-saturated, American teenagers have become more sexually abstemious" by "waiting longer to have sex ... [and] having fewer partners".
-He sees the culture war as nearly over, because "today's young people ... seem happy with the frankness of the left and the wholesomeness of the right."
-As a result, he is optimistic about the United States' social stability, which he considers to be "in the middle of an amazing moment of improvement and repair".
+In 2007, Brooks stated that he sees the culture war as nearly over, because "today's young people ... seem happy with the frankness of the left and the wholesomeness of the right."
+As a result, he was optimistic about the United States' social stability, which he considered to be "in the middle of an amazing moment of improvement and repair".

 As early as 2003, Brooks wrote favorably of same-sex marriage, pointing out that marriage is a traditional conservative value.
 Rather than opposing it, he wrote: "We should insist on gay marriage.
 We should regard it as scandalous that two people could claim to love each other and not want to sanctify their love with marriage and fidelity ...
 It's going to be up to conservatives to make the important, moral case for marriage, including gay marriage."